laksh-shardul/modern-sql-data-warehouse/README.md

 ---

 ## 👔 Why This Repository Matters
-This project proves that I can:
+This repository demonstrates:
 1.  **Code with a Purpose:** SQL is used as a tool to solve the "Messy Data" problem in finance.
-2.  **Architect for Scale:** The Star Schema is built for Big Tech-level BI.
+2.  **Architect for Scale:** The Star Schema is built with scalability and analytical consistency in mind.
 3.  **Ensure Accuracy:** My CA background ensures that the data is not just "moving," but is **correct and reconcilable.**